Installation

 Following these steps will enable the plumed keyword.

-GPUMD supports DP potential project
+DP potential support

 • You must ensure that the new version of DP is installed and can run normally.
 This program contains DP-related dependencies.